What will my surgical care cost?

 When is payment due?

-Your surgical fee is not payable at the time of your first consultation; in fact, Australian regulations prevent your surgeon from taking payment for cosmetic surgery for at least two weeks following your first consult, to allow a ‘cooling off’ period.
+Your surgical fee is not payable at the time of your first consultation; in fact, Australian regulations prevent your surgeon from taking payment for cosmetic surgery (ie non item numbered procedures) for at least two weeks following your first consult, to allow a ‘cooling off’ period.
 Once your surgery is booked, we ask that you contact the anaesthetist and hospital to be advised of their payment’s due date.

-If you are having your procedure in a hospital, your surgeon’s fee is due in full, four weeks prior to your surgery.
+If you are having a surgical procedure, your surgeon’s fee is due in full, four weeks prior to your surgery.

 Minor procedure ‘MOPS’ fees